PhilippGrashoff/cronforatk/README.md

 # Versioning
 The version numbers of this repository correspond with the atk4\data versions.
 So 4.0.x is compatible with atk4\data 4.0.x and so on.

+# Open Todos
+* Currently, there are different time fields in Scheduler: time_yearly, time_monthly, time_weekly and time_daily.
+This should be replaced be a single time field.
+* There is no locking implemented (A cronjob could still be in schedule/currently being executed while being executed again by the next minutely Executor::run()).
+This should only be an issue for crons that are executed minutely.